JonathanBout/SimpleCDN/src/core/README.md

 ```csharp
 cdnBuilder.ConfigureCaching(options => { ... });
 ```
-- `options.MaxAge`: The maximum time a file can be unused before it is removed from the cache, in minutes.
+- `options.MaxAge`: The maximum time a file can be unused before it is removed from the cache.
-  Default is `60` (1 hour).
+  Default is 1 hour.
+- `options.MaxItemSize`: The maximum size of a file to cache in kB.
+When the size of a file exceeds this threshold, it will be streamed directly from disk.
+Default is `8_000` (8 MB).

 ### In-memory caching configuration
 This configuration is used by the in-memory cache provider.